Resolving the phase of a Dirac topological state via interferometric photoemission: Methods

 The spectrum of Fig. \ref{fig:1}(d) is at $\Delta t=-25$ fs, chosen so that both the IPS and intermediate states of QP1 are clearly visible.

-The matrix-element ratio between photoemission with S- and P-polarized HE pulses ($|A|$ in eq. \ref{eq:cos}) is estimated by taking the ratio $\frac{I^{(-,S)} + I^{(+,S)}}{I^{(-,P)} + I^{(+,P)}}$ for a band showing no resonance signal (at $E-E_F\sim1$~eV), giving a value of $\frac{1}{|A|^2}\sim1.75$.
+The matrix-element ratio between photoemission with S- and P-polarized HE pulses ($|A|$ in Eq. \ref{eq:cos}) is estimated by taking the ratio $\frac{I^-_S + I^+_S}{I^-_P + I^+_P}$ for a band showing no resonance signal (at $E-E_F\sim1$~eV), giving a value of $\frac{1}{|A|^2}\sim1.75$.
+Late-time measurements further confirm that this ratio is nearly independent of energy and momentum within the phase-reconstruction region (Supplementary Section \ref{SM:late_time_matrix_elements}).
 The intensities shown for S-polarized HE pulse in Fig.~\ref{fig:Interf_vs_matE}(e), Fig.~\ref{fig:CD_sum}(a,c), Fig.~\ref{fig:IPS}(a) and Fig.~\ref{fig:bands}(a) are already divided by $|A|^2$.